awesomemotive/wp-simple-pay-lite/readme.txt

 By upgrading to WP Simple Pay Pro, you also get access to one-on-one help from our knowledgeable support team and our extensive documentation site.

-> WP Simple Pay has been a game changer for my business.
-There is no simpler way to accept credit card payments with Stripe on your site.
-We offer subscriptions with setup fees and this plugin handled these needs beautifully.
-Their support is unrivaled too.

-> Brian Casel, Founder of Audience Ops

 There is a small 3% fee per-transaction plus Stripe fees while using WP Simple Pay Lite.
 [Upgrade to Pro](https://wpsimplepay.com/?utm_source=wporg&utm_campaign=lite-plugin&utm_medium=link) for no added fees and priority support.

 WP Simple Pay is a verified member of the Stripe partner program.
 This program recognizes software that meets Stripe's strict quality requirements and provides users of WP Simple Pay and Stripe with the confidence they need to trust us both with their payment form integrations.